Agricultural fencing: Barbed wire

 The Industrial Revolution brought the first barbed wire (also "barbwire" or just "barb") fences, which were widely used after their introduction in the mid-19th century.
 This technology made it economically feasible to fence rangeland for the first time.
-In the United States, introduction of barbed wire contributed to the range wars of that century, as various ranch interests attempted to use barbed wire fences to claim exclusive access to the best pasture and water resources, including those lands in the public domain.
-It also exacerbated tensions between cattle ranchers and crop farmers, partly when access to water was involved.
+In the United States, the introduction of barbed wire contributed to the range wars of that century, as various ranch interests attempted to use barbed wire fences to claim exclusive access to the best pasture and water resources, including those lands in the public domain.
+It also exacerbated tensions between cattle ranchers and crop farmers, particularly when access to water was at issue.

-Barbed wire has been made by many manufacturers in an almost endless variety of styles.
-For the most part these were functionally identical.
-The differences reflected peculiarities of each manufacturing process rather than deliberate design of the end product.
-Sections of unusual barbed wire are collected by some enthusiasts.
+Many manufacturers have made barbed wire in an almost endless variety of styles.
+For the most part, these were functionally identical.
+The differences reflected peculiarities of each manufacturing process rather than the deliberate design of the end product.
+Some enthusiasts collect sections of unusual barbed wire.